-- In Texas you must register to vote 30 days before an election.
+- The deadline to register to vote for an election is 30 days before the election.

 - Fill out a voter registration form, sign it and mail or turn it in.
 You should receive a voter registration form in the mail within 2 weeks!
 If you don't, check here to see if you are registered.

-- Fact: Texas does not have online voter registration!
+- Texas does not have online voter registration!